What’s the Latest With Biden’s VP Pick and Announcement?

 Put another way:

-The Biden campaign has set up a support team for the pick
+The Biden campaign has set up a support team for Harris

 NBC News reported Tuesday that the Biden campaign has already assembled a team of strategists to work with the VP pick, whoever she is, including a communications director, senior adviser, policy adviser, and director of scheduling and advance — and Secret Service protection is undoubtedly imminent as well: